Berkeley-MDes/tdf-fa24-shannafinnigan/README.md

 # Week 3#
 ## :pushpin: 09/19/2024

 This week, Project 1 was due!
 I took my experimentations and continued building upon them.
-I am working full-time so it was
+I am interning full-time and had a busy so it was essential that I plan in time accordingly to work on this project, so I made sure to finish it before class on Monday so I could continue adding to it- however, I must've saved wrong and all my progress was lost! :( It was very overwhelming because I knew I had limited time to work on it.
+But, this is when I felt most supported by my cohort-mates!
+After expressing my frustrations, I was able to rebuild where I left off, and with the help of my classmates and the Design Specialists, get my project finished and printed in time!

 :arrow_forward: [Link to my Project 1 Video](https://youtu.be/ngysztLlCo8)